Tired Of Singing The Same Old Song?

 The good news for Britney, is that the human brain loves learning.
 The brain updates, and even discards, patterns that don’t work very well.
 Its job is to adapt to new information.
 So with some help, patterns like perfectionism, depression, anxiety, etc. can be discarded– at the very least, the patterns will be updated to be less intense.

 The tricky part is that most of this occurs unconsciously.
 The unconscious need for the pattern is strong.
-Only when the brain is satisfied that there’s a better way to respond, will the it change the pattern.
+Only when the brain is satisfied that there’s a better way to respond, will it change the pattern.
 Here’s where we come in.
 We help the Britneys of the world get rid of the need for the pattern.
 If there’s no need, there’s no pattern.
 No more “Oops, I did it again” for Britney.
 Can you imagine what life will look like when Britney no longer needs to be perfect?
 We can.
-Mike drop.
+Mic drop.

 Depression.
 Anxiety.
 PTSD.
 Stuckness.

 Prepare to meet your match.